hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 ```

 For now, we're going to work on just one sample to set up our workflow.
-To start we will use the trimmed first replicate in the Mov10 overexpression group, `Mov10_oe_1.qualtrim25.minlen35.fq`
+To start we will use the trimmed first replicate in the Mov10 over-expression group, `Mov10_oe_1.subset.fq.qualtrim25.minlen35.fq`.

 **NOTE: if you did not follow the last section, please execute the following command:** (this will copy over the required files into your home directory.)